AdobeDocs/workfront.es-ES/help/quicksilver/planning/architecture/add-existing-record-types-from-another-workspace.md

 1. (Optional) Click the **More** menu ![More menu](assets/more-menu.png) in the new record type's card, or to the right of the record type's name on its page, then click **Share** to share it with other users in the same workspace, or adjust their permissions to the record type.
 -->

-&lt;!—consultar con Lilit si podemos añadir automatizaciones o formularios de solicitud a RT globales secundarios??—añadir paso con enlaces a esos artículos si/ cuando sí—>
+&lt;!—consultando con Lilit si podemos añadir automatizaciones o formularios de solicitud a RT globales secundarios??—añadir paso con enlaces a esos artículos si/ cuando sí—>